 You have a unique medical history.
-Therefore, it is essential to talk with your doctor about your personal risk factors and/or experience with chronic obstructive pulmonary disease (COPD).
+Therefore, it is essential to talk with your doctor about your personal risk factors and/or experience with COPD.
 By talking openly and regularly with your doctor, you can take an active role in your care.

 General Tips for Gathering Information